Wonderland – ‘The Secret Locked in the Roots of a Kingdom’

 Katie’s coat of flowers and wig being made in my studio (unfinished)

-Despite my best efforts by the morning the leaves I had cut the night before were already beginning to curl and the hollyhocks were starting to droop in the July heat.
-It took a further 5 hours to prepare Katie and finish the set, simply because almost every part of the foliage and costume were connected with wire or woven together.
+Despite my best efforts, by the morning the leaves I had cut the night before were already beginning to curl and the hollyhocks were starting to droop in the July heat.
+It took a further 5 hours to prepare Katie and finish the set, simply because almost every part of the foliage and costume were woven together with threads and pins.
 It was incredibly static, Katie was only able to sit in one pose and not move for the entire shoot.
-All the curves you see in the pale ivy that echo the shape of the hair are real and not manipulated in Photoshop.
-The wig was impossible to support naturally and so had to be wired to the ceiling beam above the set, and then threaded into the leaves.
+All the curved waves you see in the pale ivy that echo the shape of the hair are real and not manipulated in the computer.
+They were controlled by wires bent into shape tied to supports out of the frame.
+The wig was also impossible to support naturally and so had to be tied to the ceiling beam above the set and then threaded into the leaves, it was a ridiculous set up, but the results were incredible.
+Once everything was in position I couldn’t help but jump from one foot to the other in sheer excitement it was such a beautiful sight, far more magical than I had ever dared imagine in my head.
+Elbie was squealing and Richard couldn’t stop grinning as he filmed the final wide shot of Katie in full character.
+She looked so extraordinary I had to keep covering my gasping mouth in delight, If I’m honest I feel it is one of my best ever portraits and I am now so deeply proud of it.

 ** Update ! since posting this entry ‘The Secret Locked In The Roots Of A Kingdom’ has been selected by Italian Vogue as their photo of the day